Immanuel-C/RunGameEngine/README.md

 **Make sure you have all the irrKlang .dll files and the Res folder in the Application build directory.** It should already be in the debug compile location.

-To build you need to make sure you **right click on the RunGameEngine project and then click build**.
-If you dont.
-The .lib file and the header files may be mismatched
+To build, you need to make sure you **right click on the RunGameEngine project and then click build and then press run.
+Every time you change the files in the game engine you must do the previous instructions**.
+If you dont The .lib file and the header files may be mismatched and you will get a linking error.

 **All the libraries I am using for the game engine**